kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 }
 ```

-The schema structure from this example allows filtering the endpoints by the operation system of device (for example, to show only Android devices), OS version (for example, to push some notifications only for the specified os version).
+The schema structure from this example allows filtering the endpoints by the operation system of device (for example, to show only Android devices), OS version (for example, to push some notifications only for the specified OS version).
 You can create complex filters by combining as many filtering conditions as needed.

 ### Setting client-side EP profile schema